What does this measure?

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Education: University topic are:

 This indicator measures the graduation rate of Erie County's higher education institutions for latest data year, as a percentage.
-The trend for Univeristy Graduates is up and better from 2017 to 2018, with a reported increase of +3.1% within the County, representing 200 more graduates.
+The trend for Univeristy Graduates is down and worse from 2018 to 2019, with a reported increase of -7.8% within the County, representing 522 less graduates.

 This indicator measures the graduation rate of Erie County's higher education institutions for latest data year, as a percentage.
 STEM field graduates are more likely to enter into employment in advanced industries and supply the local businesses, these advanced industries power U.S. and local economic growth and development.
 The trend for STEM Degree Graduates is down and worse from 2017 to 2018, with a reported decrease of -1.0% within the County, representing 15 fewer graduates.